Milt McColl

 Milton Bird McColl (born August 28, 1959) is an American physician and former football linebacker.
 He played college football at Stanford University and in the National Football League (NFL) from 1981 to 1988, during which he played for the San Francisco 49ers from 1981 to 1987 and Los Angeles Raiders in 1988.
 With the 49ers, McColl appeared in Super Bowl XVI and Super Bowl XIX.
 He is the son of former Stanford and NFL end Bill McColl.

-Early life and college career
+Early life

 Born in Oak Park, Illinois, McColl graduated from South Hills High School in West Covina, California in 1977.

+College career

 Following in the footsteps of his father and brother, McColl attended Stanford University and played at linebacker for the Stanford Cardinal from 1977 to 1980.
 On the 1978 team that won the Astro-Bluebonnet Bowl, McColl led the team in sacks with seven.
 As a senior in 1980, McColl led Stanford in sacks (four) and tackles for loss (eight).